joyent/conch-api/docs/modules/Conch::Route::Datacenter.md

 ### `GET /rack/:rack_id`

+- User requires the read-only role on a workspace that contains the rack
 - Response: response.yaml#/Rack

 ### `POST /rack/:rack_id`

+- User requires the read/write role on a workspace that contains the rack
 - Request: request.yaml#/RackUpdate
 - Response: Redirect to the updated rack

 ### `DELETE /rack/:rack_id`

+- User requires the read/write role on a workspace that contains the rack
 - Response: `204 NO CONTENT`

 ### `GET /rack/:rack_id/layouts`

+- User requires the read-only role on a workspace that contains the rack
 - Response: response.yaml#/RackLayouts

 ### `GET /rack/:rack_id/assignment`

+- User requires the read-only role on a workspace that contains the rack
 - Response: response.yaml#/RackAssignments

 ### `POST /rack/:rack_id/assignment`

+- User requires the read/write role on a workspace that contains the rack
 - Request: request.yaml#/RackAssignmentUpdates
 - Response: Redirect to the updated rack assignment